Ketti Frings

 Ketti Frings (28 February 1909 – 11 February 1981) was an American writer, playwright, and screenwriter who won a Pulitzer Prize in 1958.

-Biography

-Early years
+Early life and education

-Born Katherine Hartley in Columbus, Ohio, Frings attended Principia College, began her career as a copywriter, and went on to work as a feature writer for United Press International.
+Katherine Hartley was born in Columbus, Ohio.
+She attended Principia College.

 Career

+She began her career as a copywriter, and went on to work as a feature writer for United Press International.

-In 1941 her novel Hold Back the Dawn was adapted for the screen.
+In 1941, her novel Hold Back the Dawn was adapted for the screen.
 The resulting movie was directed by Mitchell Leisen and starred Olivia de Havilland and Charles Boyer.
 She wrote her first Broadway play, Mr. Sycamore, in 1942.
 The play featured Lillian Gish and Stuart Erwin in the lead roles.